The 9 best eyeshadow primers that'll ensure your eye makeup goes the distance

-Our expert guide to the best eyeshadow primers will save you wasting effort on eye looks that melt off in no time
+Our expert guide to the best eyeshadow primers will prevent eye makeup looks from melting off in no time

-Struggling to get your eye makeup to go the distance?
-Applying one of the best eyeshadow primers will improve its longevity, helping you to avoid unwanted smudged shadow and panda eyes.
+Struggling to get your eye makeup to last beyond the first hour after you've applied it it?
+Using one of the best eyeshadow primers first will improve its longevity – also helping you to avoid unwanted smudged shadow and panda eyes in the process.

-Just as the best primers lay the groundwork for your best foundation by adding a glow to sallow skin or mattifying a shiny T-zone, for example, they can work wonders on your lids.
+Just as the best primers lay the groundwork for your best foundation, they can work wonders on your lids, too.
 “Eyeshadow primers are like secret superheroes – you don’t know you need them until they’re there," says pro makeup artist and eponymous brand founder Ruby Hammer.
 "They create grip to increase the longevity of your eyeshadows, even out any discolouration of the eyelids and prevent creasing and fading."

-Ideal for all eyeshadow looks, from sultry smokey eyes to everyday neutrals, they “act as a reliable base for eyeshadows, eye pencils and liquid products, ensuring they stay in place,” says Cynthia Di Meo, Global Stylist at Rare Beauty.
-Hammer adds they “work best with powder eyeshadows” – but they can still help prevent your best cream eyeshadows from migrating and intensify the best eyeshadow sticks.
-All in all, a very handy thing to have in your makeup bag.
+Ideal for any and all eyeshadow looks, from sultry smokey eye makeup to everyday understated neutrals, they “act as a reliable base for eyeshadows, eye pencils and liquid products, ensuring they stay in place,” says Cynthia Di Meo, Global Stylist at Rare Beauty.
+Hammer adds they “work best with powder eyeshadows” – but can still help prevent your best cream eyeshadows from migrating and intensify the look of the best eyeshadow sticks.
+All in all, they are a very handy thing to have in your makeup bag.

 The good thing (or bad, depending on how you look at it) about eyeshadow primers is that they’re quite similar, making it difficult to decipher to invest in.
-To that end, our beauty editor tested the best-sellers on the market – beneath both cream and powder shadows – to ensure everything in this guide is worth your time and money.
+To that end, we put a big selection of the best-sellers on the market to the test – beneath both cream and powder shadows – to ensure that any product featured in this guide is truly worth the money.

 Ruby Hammer